 You are reminded that it is an offence under the Road Traffic Act to make any false statements or withhold any relevant information to obtain a Certificate of Motor Insurance.

 Please note that under the Rehabilitation of Offenders Act 1974 you are not required to disclose convictions regarded as “Spent”.

 You are advised to keep copies of any correspondence you send to us or direct to your insurer.
 If you are in any doubt about whether information is material, you should disclose it.

 Premiums and financial aspects

-As Independent Brokers, we are remunerated by commission from your insurance company, or fees for professional services, or a combination of both, details of which are available on request.
-We may also receive additional remuneration from insurers by way of growth agreements, from third party finance providers.
+As Independent Brokers, we are remunerated by commission from your premium and paid to us by your insurer, or fees for professional services, or a combination of both, details of which are available on request.
+We may also receive additional remuneration from insurers by way of growth agreements, from third party finance providers and claims management companies.
 We may also make the following charges to cover the administration of your insurances:-

 Return premiums (usually arising if an insurance risk is reduced or a policy cancelled)